-Telephone Use:
+Telephone Use

-- Students are not allowed to use office or classroom telephones.
-They are business phones only. - Efforts will be made to notify students of messages called into the school at such time as not to interrupt the school day.
+- Students are not to use the office telephones for personal matters; they are for school related business only. - Messages called into the school for the student will be provided to the student at such time as not to interrupt the school day.